axelcournac/3C_tutorial/README.md

 awk '{print $1,$3,$4,$2,$5;}' p2.sam > p2.sam.0

 # Sort according to the read identification to have both mates in the same order
-# if sort does not -V option try -d
+# if sort does not have -V option try -d
 sort -V -k1 p1.sam.0 > p1.sam.0.sorted
 sort -V -k1 p2.sam.0 > p2.sam.0.sorted